 - GROUP: Sporting

-- Colors: Combinations of white and orange or reddish-brown; clear or roan patterns
+- COAT COLOR: Combinations of white and orange or reddish-brown; clear or roan patterns

 Characteristics of the Brittany Dog

 A versatile sporting dog, the Brittany also makes an intelligent, affectionate, and playful pet for a family, while also eager and tireless out in the field.
 A Brittany craves companionship, so it's susceptible to separation anxiety when left alone for more than a few hours.